 Organizations have, long enough, supported the top-to-bottom hierarchy where decision-makers and employees are two different kinds.
 But as times change, so do organizations.
 Or, at least, the smart ones.

 Flat hierarchy, close-knit working environment, open workspaces, and virtual teams—this is what the modern business world is about.
 In recent years, many organizations have switched to new approaches that eliminate the bureaucracy that often hinders an organization’s speed and help to elevate the employees’ level of responsibility.
-One such approach is developing cross-functional teams.
+The Agile approach to project management put forward the concept of cross-functional teams.

 Let’s evaluate this concept from its roots.
 Starting with…

-What Is A Cross-Functional Team And How Does It Work?
+What Is a Cross-Functional Agile Team, and How Does It Work?

-The simplest definition of building a cross-functional team is to put together a group of people with different functional expertise so that they can use their expertise to achieve a common goal.
+Cross-functional teams are one of the building blocks of Agile project management.
+A cross-functional team is a group of people with different functional expertise who work together to achieve a common goal.

 Simple enough?
 Well, obviously there’s more.